 Progress is difficult for most people to define.
 It’s relatively easy to come up with indicators of progress like increased education, health status or income, but how do you characterize the nature of progress?

 We tend to think of progress as moving in an upward direction, where things just keep getting better.
 However, human progress is much more complicated than this.
 What seems like progress over the short term can end up being highly destructive over the longer term.
 Furthermore, anytime we create new capacities or resources, we also introduce new threats – so progress is not a simple forward movement.

 To understand progress, you have to understand the dynamic relationship between capacities and challenges (Figure 1: Adaptive Positioning Progress Vector, below).
 Progress can be defined as any path of learning and action that moves in the direction of reducing threats/missed opportunities and increasing our capacity to deal with them.
 That relationship is critical, because we can reduce threats or maximize opportunities in ways that diminish our capacity.
-(Think of the dynamics that led to the financial crisis of 2008 for example).
+(Addictions are a classic example of this: drugs or alcohol might help you get through the day but, over time, substance abuse impedes your ability to meet life challenges and robs you of many opportunities).
 And we can create capacities that introduce new threats.
 (The development of the internet, for example, didn’t simply increase our power in positive ways; it introduced a whole range of new threats).

 So progress looks like this: